Viktoriyapp/cat-diary/README.md

 ---

 ## Project Setup Instructions
-To run this project ypu will need:
+To run this project you will need:
 - Python 3.12
 - pillow for media files
 - psycopg2-binary